eriktuck/gtm-dms-alpha/docs/pages/knowledge/base/data-pipeline-rationale.md

 ETL of these data into the Mission Database therefore requires a strategy for (1) reading data from Google Drive, (2) manipulating data into desired formats, and (3) reading the data in to the Mission Database.
 A layer of data validation may also be useful.

-USAID has immediate access to tools such as Python (Google Collab) and JavaScript (Google Apps Script) for these tasks, or the Data Steward could request access to additional technology like a cloud database.
+The Mission has immediate access to tools such as Python (Google Collab) and JavaScript (Google Apps Script) for these tasks, or the Data Steward could request access to additional technology like a cloud database.
 Below we discuss each option for ETL of Mission data into the Mission Database.

 1. **Get permission to use a cloud database.** If approved, a cloud database would  be able to serve data for applications that require it (e.g, Data Hub) and allow programmatic access to use a scripting language like Python for ETL tasks.
 This is likely the best option for functionality but the least likely option given M/CIO attitudes towards cloud databases.
 2. **Use Python (Google Collab):** Python libraries like SQLAlchemy can support loading data into the Mission Database.
 The fatal flaw of this option is M/CIO's restriction on programmatic access to Google Drive by Google Collab.
 Without this access, you must download data to csv and upload each to Google Collab before processing and passing to the database.